1797 – The Legislature of Upper Canada met at York for the first time.

 1884 – Louis Riel left a school teaching job in Montana to return to the prairies to lead the rebellion.

-1878 – Victoria, British Columbia, was fortified because of possible war with Russia.
+1878 – Victoria, British Columbia, was fortified because of a possible war with Russia.

 1857 – A bill was passed which put Canada on the dollar system.

 1837 – The Upper Canada Academy opened at Cobourg, Ontario.

 1810 – The Halifax “old town clock” arrived on the H.M.S.
 Dart.

 1650 – Jesuits abandoned the last mission raided by the Iroquois in the Huron country.

 1782 – William Black, the first Canadian Methodist minister, preached at Halifax.